KleoPetroff/javascript-design-patterns/README.md

-# javascript-design-patterns
-Educational list of Javascript Design Patterns

 # What is a pattern

-А pattern is a reusable solution to a common problem in software design, in this case - a Javascript application.
+А pattern is a reusable solution to a common problem in software design, in this case - a JavaScript application.

 ## Why are they important